bluz71/bluz71.github.io/_posts/2023-05-17-maximize-productivity-of-the-bash-shell.md

 Somewhat similar to the previous Readline section, Bash provides a number of useful shell options that are disabled by default.

 Shell options should be set in `~/.bashrc`.
-These are the options I use and
+I use and recommend these options, with comments detailing each option:
-recommend:

 ```sh
 #  - autocd - change directory without entering the 'cd' command